genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 ### Try yourself

-Let's improve the Data model and create a CRUD, adding the tables **counterparty** and **instrument** as per the definition below.
-Use all the previous knowledge you got.
+Let's extend the Data model and create a CRUD, adding the tables **counterparty** and **instrument** as per the definition below.
+Use all the previous knowledge you've got.

 ![](/img/day2_new-tables.png)